HighNESS Conceptual Design Report: Volume I: Neutron scattering instruments for the ESS second source

-While the instrument has flexible collimation for different samples, it was chosen to investigate the flux on sample for the configuration believed to be most often used, here a source aperture of 3~cm and a sample aperture of 1.5~cm.
-The spectrum on the sample with the choppers open can be seen in \cref{fig:ConvSANS_intensity}.
-In this configuration the performance is similar for all moderators, only the smallest delivers a significantly lower intensity.
-For configurations intended for larger samples and lower resolution, the benefit from the larger moderators increases, though it is important to note that even for the chosen high resolution configuration, the largest moderator achieves the highest intensity.
+While the instrument has flexible collimation configurations for different samples, it was chosen to investigate the neutron intensity on sample for the configuration that accommodates the largest possible sample, here a source aperture of 6\,cm and a sample aperture of 6\,cm.
+The spectrum on the sample with the choppers open (full spectrum) can be seen in \cref{fig:ConvSANS_intensity}.
+In this configuration the performance is similar for all moderators, with only the smallest delivering a distinctly lower intensity.
+Thus, for configurations intended for larger samples and moderate resolution, the benefit from the larger moderators increases, though it is important to note that even for higher resolution setups, the largest moderator still achieves the highest intensity.